-SpaceX plans to fly a Starship spacecraft to orbit for the first time early next year.
-The company is targeting early March for its first Starship orbital launch, with as many as a dozen test flights to follow in 2022.
+SpaceX plans to fly a Starship spacecraft to orbit for the first time early in 2023.
+The company is still preparing for its first Starship orbital launch, with as many as a dozen test flights to follow.

-Both the Starship vehicle and its Super Heavy booster are now complete, and the launch pad and tower at the company's South Texas launch site were expected to be completed by the end of 2021.
+Both the Starship vehicle and its Super Heavy booster are now complete, and the launch pad and tower at the company's South Texas launch site were completed in 2022.
 If all goes according to plan, the inaugural flight will place Starship in orbit for a brief period of time before reentering Earth's atmosphere and splashing down in the Pacific Ocean.

 Starship consists of two elements, both of which are designed to be fully and rapidly reusable.
 If SpaceX is able to recover and reuse Starship during this year's test flights, operational missions could begin in 2023.
 The company plans to eventually use Starship for crewed missions to Mars.